Catamesser/mouse-recorder/README.md

 This script is intended for use in a dual-monitor setup, but it can be modified for single-monitor use if needed and even for laptop or monitors with higher resolutions than 1920.
 Example
 If you enter 5 for the runtime, the script will record your mouse movements for 5 seconds and then replay them.

-Imma be honest this README file is all chatgpt, im not writing all that 💀🔥.